Andre601/mkdocs-materialx/docs/contributing/requesting-a-change.md

-Before you invest your time to fill out and submit a change request, we kindly ask you to do some preliminary work by answering some questions to determine if your idea is a good fit for Material for MkDocs and matches the project's [philosophy] and tone.
+Before you invest your time to fill out and submit a change request, we kindly ask you to do some preliminary work by answering some questions to determine if your idea is a good fit for MaterialX for MkDocs and matches the project's [philosophy] and tone.

 __Please do the following things before creating an issue.__